Ricardo-Cerqueira/Playright-Testing/readme.md

 # Playwright

-This the begining of my exploration in Playwright acceptance testing.
+This is the beginning of my exploration in Playwright acceptance testing

 # Who do I talk to about this repository?